Northern Catalonia: Upper Cerdanya

-Administrative history
+History

-Spanish marches and the County of Barcelona
+Catalan counties

-Northern Catalonia formed part of the Spanish Marches, established by Charlemagne as a buffer territory against the Moorish forces.
+Northern Catalonia formed part of the southern counties of the Frankish Empire (historiographically known as the Marca Hispanica), established by Charlemagne as a buffer territory against Al-Andalus forces.
 As such, it was divided into feudal counties, Rosselló, Vallespir, Conflent north of the Pyrenees and Cerdanya to the south.
-By the end of the ninth century, these counties had gained de facto independence from the Carolingian kings and operated as princely states (whose rulers nevertheless retained the title of count).
+By the end of the ninth century, these counties had gained progressively independence from the Carolingian kings and operated as princely states (whose rulers nevertheless retained the title of count).

 As the seigneury of the counties became hereditary, the total number of Catalan counts fell steadily.
 One individual often had the charge of several counties, but these were not always transmitted based on primogeniture.
 Hence Count Miró II the Young, third son of Wilfred I the Hairy, inherited the counties of Cerdanya and Conflent from his father in 897, and the counties of Besalú and Vallespir from his elder brother Sunyer I when the latter became Count of Barcelona in 911.

 The Counts of Rosselló, in alliance with their cousins the Counts of Empuriés, tried to resist this dilution of their power.
 However, the Counts of Barcelona steadily gained suzerainty over the other Catalan counts, a process that was virtually complete by the twelfth century.
-The last Count of Rosselló, Girard II, left his title to the Crown of Aragon on his death in 1172 to prevent the territory passing to his illegitimate half-brothers.
+The last separate Count of Rosselló, Girard II, left his title to the Crown of Aragon on his death in 1172 to prevent the territory passing to his illegitimate half-brothers.
+From that point on, the County merged with the other Catalan counties to establish a new state within the Crown, the Principality of Catalonia.